 Our PM2.5 Heatmaps are a particularly great addition if you’re interested in visualizing:

-Our heatmaps come as an out of the box product solution, which means your business can start using them from day one of integration.
+Our heatmaps come as an out-of-the-box product solution, which means your business can start using them from day one of integration.
 Unlike some map solutions out there, all you really need is 30 minutes of a developer’s time.
-We’ve also designed our pollution heatmaps to support the common map services such as Google and Mapbox.
+We’ve also designed our pollution heatmaps to support common map services such as Google and Mapbox.

-For developers interested in directly trying out our heatmaps, you can sign up directly to our free 14-day API trial.
-For non-developers interested in finding out more, just get in touch!
+For professionals interested in directly trying out our heatmaps, you can sign up directly for our free 14-day API trial and try out our visualizations for yourself.